rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/clone-plug-drop/clone-plug-drop.md

     </copy>
     ````

- 4. Open a new terminal window, sudo to the oracle user and execute write-load.sh.
+ 4. Open a **new terminal window**, sudo to the oracle user and execute write-load.sh.
 Leave this window open and running throughout the rest of the multitenant labs.

      ````
     <copy>